 - tell them how much you love them.

 Can friends and family be there when someone dies?

-If your friend or relative is in a hospice, the healthcare team will do their best to make sure you can be there if you wish.
-They will be there to look after and support you as well as the person dying.
+If you’re wondering, “can I be there when a loved one dies?”, the answer is yes.
+If your relative or friend is in a hospice, the healthcare team will do their best to make sure you can be there if you and they wish.
+They’re there to look after and support you, as well as the person who is dying.

-It's good to have an idea of who else wants to be there at the end – that way you can let them know what's happening in case they want to come and visit.
+If you’re their main carer, it's good to have an idea of who else wants to be present at the end.
+That way you can let them know what's happening in case they want to come and visit.

 The whole family filled her room for the entire day, we took turns to hold her hand and tell her how much we loved her, to thank her for being the best wife, mum and grandma there was, and we joked and laughed about the past.

 A member of our Online Community talking about their grandmaVisit our Online Community

 Sometimes, things can move quicker than expected near the end of someone’s life.
 This means it can be difficult to make sure you, or the people who want to be there, are there.